benjaminion/upgrading-ethereum-book/src/book.md

 If the beacon chain hasn't finalised a checkpoint for longer than [`MIN_EPOCHS_TO_INACTIVITY_PENALTY`](/part3/config/preset/#min_epochs_to_inactivity_penalty) (4) epochs, then it enters "inactivity leak" mode[^fn-inactivity-leak-mainnet].

-[^fn-inactivity-leak-mainnet]: The Ethereum mainnet had nine consecutive epochs of non-finality from epoch 200,750 to 200,758 on the 12th of May, 2023.
-This was the first sufficiently long period of non-finality on mainnet to trigger the inactivity leak.
+[^fn-inactivity-leak-mainnet]: The Ethereum mainnet had nine consecutive epochs of delayed finality from epoch 200,750 to 200,758 on the 12th of May, 2023.
+This was the first sufficiently long period of delayed finality on mainnet to trigger the inactivity leak.

 The inactivity leak is a kind of emergency state in which rewards and penalties are modified as follows.